AIA Tours: land

 Distance 3 mi.
 Height climbed: 360 ft.

 We start the day with a visit to Skara Brae, possibly Orkney’s most exciting archaeological site, which was buried by a sandstorm in about 2450 B.C.
 It was well preserved and then revealed by another storm in 1850.
-This, the “Heart of Neolithic Orkney,” which also includes the Ring of Brodgar, the Stones of Stenness, and Maeshowe (sites we visited on July 2nd), was inscribed as a UNESCO World Heritage Site in 1999.
+This, the “Heart of Neolithic Orkney,” which also includes the Ring of Brodgar, the Stones of Stenness, and Maeshowe (sites we visited on July 21st), was inscribed as a UNESCO World Heritage Site in 1999.
 Walk south along the spectacular coast with geos, natural arches, caves, and sea stacks, visiting en route the Broch of Borwick, perched high on a headland.
-Dinner will be at The Lynnfield Hotel, before we take the overnight ferry from Kirkwall to Lerwick at about 11pm.
+We will enjoy dinner before we take the overnight ferry from Kirkwall to Lerwick at about 11 pm.
 (B,L,D)

 Distance 2.5 mi.
 Height climbed: 215 ft.

 We arrive in Lerwick in the morning, after breakfast on the ferry.
 Travel south today, visiting Old Scatness Broch and Iron Age village.
-This is part of the crucible of Iron Age Shetland, also including Mousa Broch and Jarlshof (a site we will visit on July 9th), that was added by UNESCO in 2012 to the Tentative List of cultural World Heritage Sites.
+This is part of the crucible of Iron Age Shetland, also including Mousa Broch and Jarlshof (a site we will visit on July 28th), that was added by UNESCO in 2012 to the Tentative List of cultural World Heritage Sites.
 In the afternoon we will take the boat to the uninhabited island of Mousa, which is famous for its Iron Age broch—the world’s best-preserved Pictish broch.
 It rises to 40 feet, and the skill and accuracy of its builders has resulted in a 2,000-year-old construction that appears today as though the builders have just laid the last stone and gone home for the night.
 Back on mainland we will transfer to our hotel, located near Brae.
-Overnight at the 3-star Busta House Hotel for three nights.
+Three nights at the 3-star Busta House Hotel.
 (B,L,D)

 Distance total 5 mi.
 Heights climbed: 165 & 525 ft.